snakebyte69/Snake-eZ80-RP2350/README.md

 	- The audio RP2350 controls the WAIT pin on the eZ80 for bus synchronization

 Connectivity & I/O:
-- GPIO Configuration:
-- eZ80 has GPIO for its 24-bit bus
+- eZ80 has a 24-bit bus - connected to System RAM and the RP2350 BUS
-- RP2350s have separate, isolated GPIOs
+- RP2350s have separate, isolated GPIO that will be used for the 24/16-bit Multiplexed BUS
 - External device support without conflicts
 - Expansion Headers:
 - 144-pin header exposing all eZ80 microcontroller pins
+- 40-pin header exposing all RP2350 pins
 - Additional expansion header for I2C/SPI peripherals
 - Communication Interfaces:
 	- Ethernet
 	- USB-UART for debugging
 - Jumper/Switch Configuration:
 	- Bootloader/flash support for RP2350
+	- Jumper to disconnect DAC audio from the 3.5mm jack
 - DIP switches for bank switching, MIDI routing, audio output selection
-- Jumper to disconnect DAC audio from the 3.5mm jack

 Power & Protection Features:
 - Voltage Rails: